-1000BASE-T: 10half, 10full, 100half, 100full, 1000full
+100BASE-FX: 100full (SFP) 1000BASE-T: 10half, 10full, 100half, 100full, 1000full 1000BASE-SX/LX/LHX/ZX (SFP/ SFP+): 1000full

-When auto-negotiation is enabled with the negotiation command, the switch will negotiate the best settings for a link based on the capabilities command.
+- The 1000BASE-T standard does not support forced mode.
+Auto-negotiation should always be used to establish a connection over any 1000BASE-T port or trunk. - When auto-negotiation is enabled with the negotiation command, the switch will negotiate the best settings for a link based on the capabilities command.
 When auto-negotiation is disabled, you must manually specify the link attributes with the speed-duplex and flowcontrol commands.